Oil Slips After Hitting Three-Year High

 Continue Reading Below

-Brent crude, the global benchmark, was down 0.8% at $67.53 a barrel on London's Intercontinental Exchange.
-On the New York Mercantile Exchange, West Texas Intermediate futures were trading down 0.9% at $61.48 a barrel.

-Prices had closed at a fresh three-year high Thursday, on the back of declining U.S. crude stockpiles and perceived geopolitical risk to supply due to antigovernment protests in Iran.
+Prices had closed at a fresh three-year high Thursday, on the back of declining U.S. crude stockpiles and perceived geopolitical risk to supply because of antigovernment protests in Iran.

 "It's just moving crude from one barrel to another one," Mr. Staunovo said.